Europe adopts tougher virus restrictions as infections surge

 Police in the Spanish capital of Madrid and its surrounding towns began stopping people going in and out of working-class neighborhoods that have been partially locked down to combat Europe’s fastest coronavirus spread.

-Authorities said that starting on Wednesday, some 860,000 residents must be able to show that their trips out of their neighborhoods are justified for work, study or medical reasons or face fines.
+Authorities said that starting on Wednesday, an estimated 860,000 residents must be able to show that their trips out of their neighborhoods are justified for work, study or medical reasons or face fines.
 Parks are closed and shops and restaurants in the affected zones are limited to 50% occupancy.

 The targeted locations have some of the highest transmission rates in Europe.
 The measure has been met with protests from people who think the restrictions are stigmatizing the poor.

-The German city of Munich, with one of the highest infection rates in Germany, will allow only up to five people or members of two households to meet, and will restrict private indoor gatherings such as birthday parties, weddings or funerals to no more than 25 people.
+The German city of Munich, with one of the country’s highest infection rates, will allow only up to five people or members of two households to meet, and will restrict private indoor gatherings such as birthday parties, weddings or funerals to no more than 25 people.

 The Czech Republic also faces the possibility of new restrictions after the government appointed epidemiologist Roman Prymula as health minister.